elastic-ipfs/infrastructure/README.md

-# ipfs-elastic-provider-infrastructure
+# infrastructure

 ## Description

-`ipfs-elastic-provider-infrastructure` is the automation responsible for provisioning the required infrastructure for the `IPFS-Elastic-Provider` project.
+`infrastructure` is the automation responsible for provisioning the required infrastructure for the `Elastic IPFS` project.

 ## Terraform